 Grand Theft Auto V

 Grand Theft Auto V unquestionably has the most well-known casino mini games at this point — because it actually has an entire mini casino.
 Unveiled as part of a DLC package just a couple of years ago, the Diamond Casino offers a fairly complete gaming and entertainment experience for players within the broader GTA V. And while the casino ultimately became best known for a heist mission that you can play through, it still offers some standard games (which can be helpful for making in-game money in a pinch).
-Roulette, slot machines, three-card poker, blackjack, and “Inside Track” (digital horse race betting) are all available.
+Playing online roulette, slot machines, three-card poker, blackjack, and “Inside Track” (digital horse race betting) are all available.

 Grand Theft Auto: San Andreas